jonathanhoskin/docker-netatalk/README.md

 #### Host mounted configuration

-This is quite a simple way to change the configuration by supplying an additional docker flag when creating the container.
+This is quite a simple way to change the configuration by supplying an additional docker flag when creating the container. ** Note: please use the example afp.conf hosted here if you are intending to use the environmental variables highlighted below. **

 ```bash
 docker run \